serverboards/serverboards/docs/perms.md

 plugin -- Can start, stop and make calls into plugins.
 May have [plugin_id/cmd_id] plugin.data -- Can access and modify plugin data.
-May have a [context]
+May have a [context] plugin.install -- Can install new plugins into the system

 ## HTTP